kevinmott09/proformBLE/README.md

 The BLE connection can also be tested in NRF Connect to display power and cadence.

 The ESP32 was programmed using the Arduino IDE.

+Fritzing circuit diagram is in the attached ProformESP32_bb.jpg file.